I speak of God

 Also, if I were convinced that this ongoing relationship was not dialogical but monological (whether from my side as sheer projection, or from the other side as sheer determinism), I might not bother to speak of God.
 For me, as for Martin Buber, to speak of God there must be some credible sense in which God responds to me as me, and some sense in which I respond to God as God (hence, again, my fascination with process theism).

-But 1) there are moments when this dialogical relationship seems inescapably here, 2) there are credible ways of understanding the interactions of the world around us in terms of this dialogical relationship, and (because of this) 3) nothing convinces me that the relationship is not dialogical.
+But 1) there are moments when this dialogical relationship seems inescapably here, 2) there are credible ways of understanding the interactions of the world around us in terms of this dialogical relationship, 3) nothing convinces me that the relationship is not dialogical, and 4) I do trust this dialogical relationship to be the ultimate good that enlivens us, sustains us, and embraces us through all the joys and griefs of living and dying.

 So I have good reason to continue speaking of God.
 I do not have good reason to browbeat others into speaking of God.
 But I do have good reason, not only to continue speaking this way, but to commend this way of speaking.